Syer10/ImpactFlux-Modpack/Readme.md

 The pack can be downloaded through the FTB launcher using the pack code ImpactFlux

-Development builds can be downlaoded by clicking Download ZIP on the right, or by clicking this link;
+Development builds can be downloaded by clicking Download ZIP on the right, or by clicking this link;

 https://github.com/ImpactFlux/ImpactFlux-Modpack/archive/master.zip